Automated calibration for stability selection in penalised regression and graphical models: Abstract

 \section{Abstract}

 Stability selection represents an attractive approach to identify sparse sets of features jointly associated with an outcome in high-dimensional contexts.
 We introduce an automated calibration procedure via maximisation of an in-house stability score and accommodating {\sl{a priori}}-known block structure (e.g. multi-OMIC) data.
 It applies to (LASSO) penalised regression and graphical models.
 Simulations show our approach outperforms non-stability-based and stability selection approaches using the original calibration.
-Application to multi-block graphical LASSO on real (epigenetic and transcriptomic) data from the Norwegian Women and Cancer study reveals a central/credible and novel cross-OMIC role of the LRRN3 in the biological response to smoking.
+Application to multi-block graphical LASSO on real (epigenetic and transcriptomic) data from the Norwegian Women and Cancer study reveals a central/credible and novel cross-OMIC role of LRRN3 in the biological response to smoking.
+Proposed approaches were implemented in the R package sharp.

 \keywords{stability selection, calibration, OMICs integration, penalised model, graphical model}